futzu/SCTE-35_HLS_x9k3/README.md

 ### x9k3 is not finished, there are bugs.
 I am trying to fix them.
 ### I keep getting sidetrack by people running unit tests for every possible combination of options.
 ### This is not the time for fanatical testing of edge cases, that comes later.
-### I don't care what your boss wants. x9k3 is not production ready.
+### Sorry, but If you're not sleeping with me or paying my bills, you're not a priority.

 ---

 <details><summary><b> Segment duration is open to interpretation... wait, let me explain.</b></summary>